isabella232/asset-compute.en/help/test-custom-worker.md

 TBD document interactively running `adobe-asset-compute` commands `test-worker` and `run-worker` -->

 This runs a custom unit test framework for Asset Compute worker actions in the project as described below.
 It is hooked up through a configuration in the `package.json` file.
-It is also possible to have Javascript unit tests such as Jest. `aio app test` will run both.
+It is also possible to have JavaScript unit tests such as Jest. `aio app test` will run both.

 The [aio-cli-plugin-asset-compute](https://github.com/adobe/aio-cli-plugin-asset-compute#install-as-local-devdependency) plugin is embedded as development dependency in the custom worker app so that it doesn't need to be installed on build/test systems.